Buitensteen waterdicht maken: vochtophopingen achter fineer voorkomen

 Selecting Approved ASTM-Compliant Materials

 Only specific weather-resistant materials provide the durability required for heavy natural stone applications.
 Using substandard materials can lead to membrane degradation under the high alkalinity of the mortar.
-For 2026 projects, we recommend high-performance synthetics or traditional heavy-duty felts that meet updated durability standards.
+For 2026 projects, we recommend high-performance synthetics or traditional heavy-duty felts that meet updated durability normen.

 • Utilize No. 15 felt that complies with ASTM D226 Type 1 or wraps meeting ASTM E2556.